 For customers, extra identification steps can decrease trust and be a good reason to turn towards competitors.
 For businesses, it can be expensive and lead to a loss of business.

 This is why it makes perfect sense for Stripe to bring out a robust, affordable ID proofing service designed to work out-of-the-box and to improve your verification and authentication processes.

 While it’s great news for businesses who need that product, it’s not always simply a matter of flicking the Identity switch on and solving all your fraud problems.
-Risk management is way too complex to be fully automated, which is why we believe the key is to balance light and frictionless identification methods (such as sourcing alternative data for CDD) with heavier KYC solutions like Stripe Identity.
+Risk management is way too complex to be fully automated, which is why we believe the key is to balance light and frictionless identification methods (such as sourcing alternative data for Customer Due Diligence) with heavier KYC solutions like Stripe Identity.
 For many businesses, a pre-KYC filter or firewall is a great way to get the most from your authentication tools ROI.